ibr03/Spell-Checker/README.md

 Within the default dictionary (large.txt) are 143,091 words, all of which must be loaded into memory.

-### texts

-Bunch of text files for testing the speller.c program.

 ### Makefile

 A configuration file that tells make exactly what to do.
 Program will be compiled with executing command 'make speller'.